NubletZ/sp109b/Notes/Week1/README.md

 # Week 1 Notes
 ## GCC
 GCC is a collection of programming compilers including various languages such as ada, C, C++, fortran, ObjC, Fortran, and Java.
 This GCC is a key component of "GNU Toolchain" that includes GNU Make, an automation tool for compiling and building applications.
-In this System Program course, GNU Make will often be use to help in compiling program.
+In this System Program course, GNU Make will often be used to help in compiling program.
 ## GNU Make
 By default, Make will reads a description of a project from a makefile that is in the same current directory.
 A makefile is a file that specifies a set of compilation rules in term of targets (such as executables) and their dependencies (such as object files and source files).